 When you get into the startup game, you hear the terms “incubator” and “accelerator” in your conversations with other founders and entrepreneurs.
 Maybe you have a friend whose company is working with an incubator, or you attended an event hosted by an accelerator.
-It can be easy to assume they are one and the same, but they each are different in what kinds of companies they bring in, as well as what they are looking to get in return.
+It can be easy to assume they are one and the same for startups, but they each are different in what kinds of companies they help bring in, as well as what they are looking to provide in return.

-So what IS the difference between an incubator and an accelerator, and is either option right for your business?
+So what IS the difference between an incubator and an accelerator for startups, and is either option right to grow your business?

-Incubators bring in early-stage companies to develop their idea with assistance in the form of office space, resources and access to experts in the startup ecosystem.
-In exchange for this assistance, the investor or investing group will receive a percentage of equity in each company.
+Incubators bring in early-stage companies to help develop their idea with assistance in the form of office space, resources, mentorship and access to experts in the startup ecosystem.
+In exchange for this assistance and mentorship, the investor or investing group will receive a key percentage of equity in each company.
 There is usually no time limit for participating; each company is brought along at its own pace, usually until it becomes self-sufficient enough to begin operating independently.

 What’s the process for applying?

 Even though there has been a big jump in the number of both incubators and accelerators cropping up in major markets across the country, it can still be pretty tough to get in.
-The most popular programs reject hundreds of applications each year.
-Y Combinator, a top incubator in the Bay Area, has to turn down so many great companies/ideas that they have a page up on their website that explains why they weren’t selected.
+The most popular programs reject hundreds of new applications each year.
+Y Combinator, a top incubator in the Bay Area, has to turn down so many great companies/ideas that they have a page up on their website that explains why they weren’t selected for support, mentorship or other key differences.

 Should I choose an Incubator or Accelerator?

 Think carefully about what stage your business is in before deciding which route to go.
 If you are still working through important details such as market fit, product development or even just the right elevator pitch, then an incubator may be the ideal option.
-If you’re at the MVP stage, have solid financial planning, and need expert input on how to proceed to the next stage of your company’s development, an accelerator is the better choice of the two.
+If you’re at the MVP stage, have solid financial planning, and need expert mentorship & support on how to proceed to the next stage of your company’s growth & development, an accelerator is the better choice of the two.

 As with other cases, this is a great opportunity to take a look around you.
 What are other founders and entrepreneurs in a similar stage doing?
-If you already have a mentor or advisor, do they have any recommendations?
-Don’t be afraid to tap into your existing network to get additional input on what the best option is for you and your early-stage company.
+If you already have a mentor or advisor, can they provide any key recommendations?
+Don’t be afraid to tap into your existing network to get additional input on what the best option is to grow your early-stage company.